Nature of Operations and Summary of Significant Accounting Policies

 See Note 5 for detailed information on the Companys derivative liabilities.

-The Companys C4 Mobile Marketing and Customer Relationship Management (CRM) and Txtstation Control Center platforms are hosted solutions.
+The Companys C4 Mobile Marketing and Customer Relationship Management (CRM) platform is a hosted solution, as is the newly acquired Txtstation Control Center platform.
 The Company generates revenue from licensing its software to clients in its software as a service (SaaS) model, per-message and per-minute transactional fees, and customized professional services.
 The Company recognizes license fees over the period of the contract, service fees as the services are performed, and per-message or per-minute transaction revenue when the transaction takes place.
 The Company recognizes revenue at the time that the services are rendered, the selling price is fixed, and collection is reasonably assured, provided no significant obligations remain.
 The Company considers authoritative guidance on multiple deliverables in determining whether each deliverable represents a separate unit of accounting.
-As for the Mobivity and Boomtext platforms, which are both hosted solutions, revenue is principally derived from subscription fees from customers.
+As for the newly acquired Mobivity and Boomtext platforms, which are both hosted solutions, revenue is principally derived from subscription fees from customers.
 The subscription fee is billed on a month to month basis with no contractual term and is collected by credit card for Mobivity and collected by cash and credit card for Boomtext.
 Revenue is recognized at the time that the services are rendered and the selling price is fixed with a set range of plans.
 Cash received in advance of the performance of services is recorded as deferred revenue.

 Comprehensive Income (Loss)

 Comprehensive income (loss) is defined as the change in equity during a period from transactions and other events and circumstances from non-owner sources.
 The Company is required to record all components of comprehensive income (loss) in the consolidated financial statements in the period in which they are recognized.
 Net income (loss) and other comprehensive income (loss), including foreign currency translation adjustments and unrealized gains and losses on investments, are reported, net of their related tax effect, to arrive at comprehensive income (loss).
-For the three month and six month periods ended June 30, 2013 and 2012, the comprehensive loss was equal to the net loss.
+For the years ended December 31, 2012 and 2011, the comprehensive loss was equal to the net loss.

 Net Loss Per Common Share

 Net loss per share is presented as both basic and diluted net loss per share.
 Basic net loss per share excludes any dilutive effects of options, shares subject to repurchase and warrants.
 Diluted net loss per share includes the impact of potentially dilutive securities.
-During the three month and six month periods ended June 30, 2013 and 2012, the Company had securities outstanding which could potentially dilute basic earnings per share in the future, but were excluded from the computation of diluted net loss per share, as their effect would have been anti-dilutive.
+During 2012 and 2011, the Company had securities outstanding which could potentially dilute basic earnings per share in the future, but were excluded from the computation of diluted net loss per share, as their effect would have been anti-dilutive.
+These outstanding securities are noted in the table below.
+In addition, see potential issuances associated with warrants and convertible notes payable in Notes 5 and 6.

 Certain amounts from prior periods have been reclassified to conform to the current period presentation.